Co-Cathedral of Mérida, Spain: Interior

 The cathedral is rectangular in shape and consists of three naves (the central one is two times wider than the lateral ones), separated by square pillars, with a detached column on each face upon which pointed arches are alighted.
 The roof of the auditoriums was originally of a Mudejar style ceiling but is now vault shaped.

 The high altar consists of two sections.
 Covered with a vault of tierceron, the first is on a rectangular base and the second on a spectrum, with keys decorated with a rosette plant and the Mystic Lamb.
-On both sides of the presbytery, under arcosoliums, the tombs in alabaster of Don Diego de Vera Mendoza, of the Order of Santiago and his wife Doña Marina Gomez de Figueroa can be admired.
+On both sides of the presbytery, under arcosolia, the tombs in alabaster of Don Diego de Vera Mendoza, of the Order of Santiago and his wife Doña Marina Gomez de Figueroa can be admired.
 The central apse is decorated with a large altarpiece from 1762, which two bodies surround a 13th-century window.

 The central vaulted niche of the second body, which rests on a pedestal base, is occupied by an image of the Virgin Mary, accompanied by the apostles Peter and Paul and the local saints Eulalia and Julia.

 Among the apsidal chapels, the Chapel of the Epistola, of the Earls of la Roca, is the most notable.
 It is divided into two sections and both covered with ribbed vaults, decorated with their shield.